DominicHart/react-editable-photo-grid/README.md

-galleryButtonArrows | GalleryButtonArrows | Allows you to override the gallery prev and next button arrows with custom html. onPhotoClick | Void | A method that receives the photo id on click onGallerySwipe | Void | A method that receives a photo object when the gallery is swiped
+galleryButtonArrows | GalleryButtonArrows | Allows you to override the gallery prev and next button arrows with custom html. onPhotoClick | Void | A method that receives the photo id on click onGallerySwipe | Void | A method that receives a photo object when the gallery is swiped galleryType | String | Determines if the legacy gallery or the scroll gallery (beta) is to be used

 ## How to Use